 • Phil lost his badge because he failed to shoot a fellow puppet — him being a fellow puppet being the apparent reason — but when we get a flashback of the events, it’s quite clear that it was a tricky shot, and he did shoot; he just missed.

 • When the FBI wants to question Phil about his whereabouts during the killings, he immediately goes on the run despite there not being any evidence they could hold against him.

 • Special Agent Campbell (Joel McHale) suspends Detective Edwards for aiding the fugitive puppets, but Agent Campbell is with the FBI and would have no authority to suspend a Los Angeles detective.

 • Edwards repeatedly uses the joke “An asshole says what” against Campbell as if this bit of sophomoric humour is the Holy Grail of insults.
 Watching these traded barbs makes me sad.

-• The puppet porn, one dealing with a bound fireman and dominatrix Dalmatian, offered the only rare moments of actual comedy.
+• The puppet porn, one dealing with a bound fireman and dominatrix Dalmatian, offered only rare moments of actual comedy.

-There is literally nothing in The Happytime Murders ninety minute run-time that would make this film worth recommending: the puppeteering, though executed wonderfully, is in the service of a lame and tired script, and Melissa McCarthy is simply trotting out her old bag of comedy shticks that are as lazy as they are unfunny.
+There is literally nothing in The Happytime Murders’ ninety-minute run-time that would make this film worth recommending: the puppeteering, though executed wonderfully, is in the service of a lame and tired script, and Melissa McCarthy is simply trotting out her old bag of comedy shticks that are as lazy as they are unfunny.
 Even out of sheer morbid curiosity, this film is not worth checking out; you’re better off tracking down the Peter Jackson puppet movie instead.

 The Happytime Murders (2018)

-With this film Brian Henson lobbed a stinky pile of felt into theaters in the presumed attempt at “shocking” the world with an adult puppet movie – sadly he was about three decades too late for this to work – and the resulting mess is as unfunny as it is unoriginal.
+With this film Brian Henson lobbed a stinky pile of felt into theatres in the presumed attempt at “shocking” the world with an adult puppet movie – sadly he was about three decades too late for this to work – and the resulting mess is as unfunny as it is unoriginal.